Ahmed-Ashraf-Khalil/Machine-learning/README.md

 after knowing the basics and methods to deal with machine learning problems , tools and frameworks will make things easier In this file you will know :

-* tools to help you work better and faster
+* tools to help you work better and faster.
-* more advanced visualizations
+* more advanced visualizations.
 * advanced tools that takes you the extra mile.

 What Tools you will need:

 ```
-pandas , numpy , sklearn , matplotlib , seaborn , missingno
+pandas , numpy , sklearn , matplotlib , seaborn
 ```